Developing a Fishing Risk Framework from Satellites and Ocean Data

 Project Chair: Euro Beinat

 Expert Advisors: Steve Adler (IBM Watson), Dan Schaeffer (Pew Trusts), Prof. Douglas McCauley (UCSB), Dr. Gregory Stone (Conservation International), Paul Wood (Skytruth, Nathan Miller), Kim Friedman (FAO)

 Illegal and overfishing are devastating our oceans.
 It is estimated that 70% of global fisheries are overexploited and many are now on the brink of collapse.
 Tuna populations, which are a critical apex predator in many marine ecosystems, have declined by over 90% in the past 40 years.
-Unless serious action is taken, we may be on the brink of large scale fisheries collapse, that could devastate the environment and the livelihoods of millions around the world that depend on such fisheries.
+Unless serious action is taken, we may be on the brink of large scale fisheries collapse, which could devastate the environment and the livelihoods of millions around the world that depend on such fisheries.

 Given concern about the challenges facing our oceans, the United Nations convened a High Level Summit in June 2017 at the UN Headquarters in New York to review progress on the Ocean SDG (Goal 14).
 At this summit, the World Economic Forum helped convene major retailers, fishery firms, Governments and Civil Society around a Declaration to fully trace our most precarious fisheries by 2020, starting with Tuna fisheries.
 DSSG also made a commitment to help develop Data Science and Machine Learning Talent to support such efforts on our oceans.

 In just the last 5 years, new data tracking technologies have come online, triggered by low cost satellites and sensors and rapid advances in data processing and machine learning.
 This has given fisheries managers powerful new resources to track fishing activity globally, and identify risky or illegal activity.